 You can use these trains to travel from Anak Bukit to:

-Just change trains at BM station.
+Just change trains at BM station to get to:

 Since July 2015, the new high-speed ETS Trains have been operating up to Padang Besar Station on the Thai border.